tweag/nickel/doc/manual/syntax.md

 "one"
 ```

-It is possible to write records of records via the *pieces syntax*, where we separate fields by dots:
+It is possible to write records of records via the *piecewise syntax*, where we separate fields by dots:
 ```
 > { a = { b = 1 } }
 { a = { b = 1 } }